oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-your-images/label-your-images.md

     region=eu-frankfurt-1
     ```

-6. Step 6: Rename your private key (.pem you've downloaded) file to oci_api_key.pem
+6. Step 6: Rename your private key (.pem file you've downloaded) file to oci_api_key.pem

     You have already generated and downloaded **Private Key** for your user from OCI.